Adhamalsaaed/CTF-Writeups/README.md

 | [Information](Information.md) | Forensics | Easy |
 | [Glory of the Garden](Glory-of-the-Garden.md) | Forensics | Easy |
 | [Timeline 1](Timeline-1.md) | Forensics | Medium |

+Its arranged form easy to hard you can baisicly start learning by installing lab and try solve it , Read writeup steps if you have problem or cant solve lab  .